Craig Roberts

 In the 1990's Philip starred in the detective series A Mind to Kill as DCI Noel Bain, a series which was made simultaneously in English and Welsh.
 He also made a memorable guest appearance in the Survivors television series and, in 2007, appeared as Y Llywydd (The President) in the S4C gangster series Y Pris.
 Madoc also starred as Ellis Peters' medieval detective Brother Cadfael in several BBC Radio 4 Adaptations.

-Philip is also a linguist who studied languages at the Universities of Wales and Vienna and has worked as an interpreter.
-He is patron to a St Albans based theatre school for children Best Theatre Arts.
+Philip was also a linguist who studied languages at the Universities of Wales and Vienna and also worked as an interpreter.
+He was patron to a St Albans based theatre school for children Best Theatre Arts.

 Craig worked with Philip on the 2002 Welsh Brass Arts Festival, where Philip narrated the script for Edward Watson's masterful arrangement of a suite of music by William Walton's from the movie Henry V, while the music was performed by the massed bands of Black Dyke and Parc & Dare, directed by Craig